swift-nav/swift-toolbox/README.md

 phase -- capnproto also has very ergonomic Python bindings.
 Other formats such as [flatbuffers][] achieve similar goals as *capnproto* but do not have good Python support.

+**We do not intend on allowing backward compatibility** in internal message passing via capnproto.
+There may be releases that modify internal message structures and should not be relied on even though these internal packets are being exposed.

 [capnproto]: https://capnproto.org/
 [flatbuffers]: https://google.github.io/flatbuffers/